CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   12. **James** - [Jonathan Joseph James](https://www.blackhatethicalhacking.com/articles/jonathan-james-the-teenager-who-hacked-nasa-for-fun/)
       - An American hacker, known by the alias "C0mrade".
 In 2000, he was the first juvenile incarcerated for cybercrime in the United States.
       - By age fifteen (15), he hacked into several high-profile organizations, including the Department of Defense (DoD) and NASA.
 In 1999, he managed to access NASA's network and download software worth approximately $1.7 million.
 Claiming that he did this to prove that he could, rather than for malicious purposes.
-      - In 2007, Jonathan James was linked to the TJX data breach.
+      - In 2007 Jonathan James was linked to the TJX data breach, through the pseudonym “JJ”.
 However, he denied any involvement.
       - In May 2008, at the age of 24, his life ended by suicide at his home in Pinecrest, Florida.

   13. **Kernighan** - []()